Be part of research about genes

 After providing a sample

 We will test the samples to make sure that the collection process has gathered enough saliva that the DNA extraction and storage procedure has successfully produced high-quality DNA samples.
-Your family’s name and address will not be attached to the saliva samples.
+Your family’s name and address were not attached to the saliva samples.
 The laboratory will not have access to any of your personal information.

 The DNA samples will be stored securely and anonymously and treated in strict confidence in accordance with the Data Protection Act, the General Data Protection Regulations (GDPR), and the Human Tissue Act.
 We will use an anonymous identifier to match your genetic information to your study responses.
 Any researchers using the DNA samples in the future will not have access to your family’s name and address or any other personal details that could identify individuals in the study.